 My perspective on the matter is very simple:

-You don’t need to know a single joke formula to create and deliver powerful and funny stand-up comedy material for audiences to enjoy.
+You do not need to know a single joke formula to create and deliver powerful and funny stand-up comedy material for audiences to enjoy.

 To try to do so is much like trying to learn all the extremely complex involvement of the muscles, biology, physiology and neurological functions involved with brushing your teeth in order to be able to brush your teeth better.
-In other words, it’s a serious waste of time.
+In other words, it is a serious waste of time.

 What you do need to be able to do is to take the comedy talent that you have along with the natural “joke formulas” that you already use and “package” that for the stage in a condensed and refined way for maximum laughter impact when you do hit the stage.